alfredocarella/simplebendingpractice/paper.md

 # Summary
 BeamBending is _both_ an educational module _and_ a Python package, based mainly on [@Hunter:2007], [@oliphant2006guide] and [@10.7717/peerj-cs.103] It is intended to serve as a teaching aid during a first course in Statics.
-The aim of this module is to enhance clarity and provide visual hands-on examples while introducing the concepts of:
+This module aims to enhance clarity and provide visual hands-on examples while introducing the concepts of:

 * stresses on slender _one-dimensional_ solids (i.e. beams)
-* normal force, shear force and bending moment diagrams
+* normal force, shear force, and bending moment diagrams

 The [package documentation](https://alfredocarella.github.io/simplebendingpractice/) includes a simple (but still rigorous enough) explanation of the background theory, inspired in [@Beer2017] and [@Bell2015].
 It is assumed that the students understand static equilibrium of flat rigid bodies, but a short recap is provided.